laurodelacerda/laurodelacerda/README.md

 My name is Lauro de Lacerda Caetano, I live in the beautiful Rio de Janeiro State, Brazil. :sunrise::beach_umbrella:

-I am a Senior Software Engineer currently working as a Data Engineer.
+I am a Software Engineer currently working as a Data Engineer.
 I have a masters in Computer Science and recently I became an AWS Data Analytics Specialist.